In This Article

 - Can be pore-clogging: All the derms we spoke with agree that if you're acne-prone or notice more blackheads or whiteheads after using mineral oil-rich products, skip this ingredient.

 That being said, "While it's been anecdotally associated with exacerbation of acne in acne-prone patients, human studies have failed to confirm its comedogenicity," says Chang.
-She adds that the conclusion of the American Academy of Dermatology is that it's non-comedogenic (AKA not pore-clogging).
 The bottom line: Proceed with caution if you are prone to pimples, and know that this may not be the best ingredient for you.

 Is Mineral Oil Safe?